Our Financials

 Our Volunteers

 Bountiful is almost entirely run by a passionate volunteer force.
 Volunteers serve locally throughout the world teaching nutrition and distributing food supplements.
 Coordinators are given a stipend to cover gas, phone or other expenses in distributing supplements.
 Volunteers with a wide variety of professional skills donate their time toward achieving Bountiful’s worldwide mission.
-The little overhead costs we incur are covered by board member donations.
-That means that every dollar donated by you goes directly to feed the children!
+Bountiful’s low overhead costs mean that a greater portion of every dollar you donate goes directly to nourish the children!

 Our Board